-The complexity in the mechanism of the communication system is extremely reduced, because we have aimed to implement a minimal communication system that generates the linguistic diversity which could be utilized in engineering fields.
+The complexity in the mechanism of the communication system is extremely reduced, because we have aimed to implement a minimal communication system that generates linguistic diversity that could be utilized in engineering fields.
 Communication systems with far richer facilities, for example, those with which agents can negotiate on sharing the resources, would surely rank higher.
 On the other hand, slightly extended versions of the current communication system can be investigated, for example, as follows:

-Version 1:

-The agents which found the sources signal only when they finish feeding and there are food sources left.
+Version 1: The agents that found the sources signal only when they finish feeding and there are food sources left.
 This modification of setting can reduce the cost of listener agents.

-Version 2:

-The volume of the food calls are set to be proportional to the amount of the food sources.
+Version 2: The volume of the food calls is set to be proportional to the amount of the food sources.
 This modification makes the number of the listening agents vary correspondingly to the amount of the food sources, which can reduce the cost of listener agents.

-We expect both versions will rank higher than the results of our experiments, though we don't have enough evidence that in nonhuman animals there are such communication systems.
-Although, some species have a food call which refers to the quality of food sources.
+We expect both versions will rank higher than the results of our experiments, though we do not have enough evidence that in nonhuman animals there are such communication systems.
+Some species, however, have a food call that refers to the quality of food sources.

-One of the most difficult hurdles towards physical realization based on the evolutionary dynamics, in general, is the relationship between simulations and actual robot execution.
-Even the experiments on this simple communication system took a while to evolve in the agentbased model.
-It is very difficult and may take as much time for detailed simulations as it would take to build the actual robot systems.
+One of the most difficult hurdles to overcome to achieve physical realization based on the evolutionary dynamics, in general, is the relationship between simulations and actual robot execution.
+Even the experiments on this simple communication system were slow to evolve in the agent-based model.
+It is very difficult and may take as much time to run detailed simulations as it would take to build the actual robot systems.
 At the same time, it is also impractical to build and observe many actual robots during many generations.
-Therefore, we plan to adopt a hybrid simulated /embodied selection regime (Miglino, Nafasi, and Taylor 1995).
+Therefore, we plan to adopt a hybrid simulated/embodied selection regime [11].
 Large numbers of simulated robots are examined in simulation, but only the promising subset of these are actually built and examined, thereby reducing the scope of the problem.
-Simulated evolution of communication systems will also be necessary for speeding up the adaptation in the physically realized robotic systems in the near future, and thereby the communication systems will be able to adapt to rapid changes in dynamic environments.
+Simulated evolution of communication systems will also be necessary for speeding up the adaptation in the physically realized robotic systems in the near future, because the communication systems will be able to adapt to rapid changes in dynamic environments.

-Summary
+5 Summary

-This paper reports on the current state of our efforts to shed light on the origin and evolution of linguistic diversity, using synthetic modeling and artificial life techniques.
+This article reports on the current state of our efforts to shed light on the origin and evolution of linguistic diversity, using synthetic modeling and artificial life techniques.
 We have constructed a simple abstract model for a communication system that is designed with regard to referential signaling in nonhuman animals.
-The evolutionary dynamics of vocabulary sharing was analyzed based on these experiments.
+The evolutionary dynamics of vocabulary sharing were analyzed based on these experiments.

-The results have shown that only a subset of initial conditions leads to the unification of vocabulary, and the linguistic diversity evolves corresponding to the changes in population size, mutation rate and restriction of resources.
-We have also observed that unification of vocabulary causes the decrease in genetic fitness of the individuals.
+The results have shown that only a subset of initial conditions leads to the unification of vocabulary, and linguistic diversity evolves corresponding to the changes in population size, mutation rate, and restriction of resources.
+These facts support the hypothesis that in an environment with limited amounts of resources, containing individuals with poor linguistic facilities, linguistic unification is not necessarily adaptive.
+We have also observed that unification of vocabulary causes a decrease in genetic fitness of the individuals.

-We have incorporated the idea of the abstract model into a more concrete situation, and have presented an agentbased model to verify the results of the abstract model and to examine the possibility of utilizing the linguistic diversity in the field of distributed AI and robotics.
+We have incorporated the idea of the abstract model into a more concrete situation and have presented an agent-based model to verify the results of the abstract model and to examine the possibility of utilizing the linguistic diversity in the field of distributed AI and robotics.
 It has been shown that selection pressure could explain the linguistic diversity in the cooperative behavior of multiple agents.